 First, we were hit with hurricane strength winds last Thursday, clipping along at 110 kph and making a nice mess of the marina where we dock our sailboat.
 Some of the dry docked sailboats were actually blown right off their stands, smashing onto the ground and causing damage to other boats in the process.
 Fortunately, our Bella Blue came through it okay so we're very thankful.

 First, the royal wedding on Friday.
-Being a loyal, upstanding CommonweAlth country, one would have thought that we would br granted a holiday to watch the royal nuptials.
+Being a loyal, upstanding Commonwealth country, one would have thought that we would been granted a holiday to watch the royal nuptials.
 But no, I'm afraid that after waking at 4am to catch the princely vows on the telly, we all had to be at work that morning.

 Late Sunday night brought the news that Osama bin Laden has been killed in Pakistan by the US.
 Though it seems psychotic to celebrate the death of any person, it seems most of the world made an exception in this case, from the crowds of people dancing and cheering in Times Square and ground zero, to the dozens of congratulatory messages from world leaders.
 Am I glad he's dead?
 Let's just say I'm not sad to see him gone, though I would never teach my children that it's okay to celebrate a death, no matter how bad the person was.
 One thing for sure, his actions certainly changed the world and caused much death, hatred and unhappiness.